-This contender is the second lightest bag in our review at just over 2lbs.
+This contender is the second lightest bag in our review at just over 2 lbs.
 This is apparent as soon as you yank it from its huge storage bag and send the bag floating across the room towards your backpack.
-Only the REI Co-Op Magma 10 is lighter.
-The Versalite the heaviest bag in Western Mountaineering's ExtemeLite series, and its ExtemeLite shell fabric makes it feel like an ultralight bag, especially when compared to the bivy sack-like heavy shell of the Marmot Col.
+The Versalite is the heaviest bag in Western Mountaineering's ExtemeLite series, and its ExtemeLite shell fabric makes it feel like an ultralight bag.

-The shell fabric feels less durable than the MicroLite XP used on the Western Mountaineering Antelope, prompting our testers to take extra care when hunkering down amongst the rocks and sticks, but we experienced no tears or escaping feathers during the testing process.
+The shell fabric feels less durable than the MicroLite XP used on the Western Mountaineering Antelope and the Kodiak, prompting our testers to take extra care when hunkering down amongst the rocks and sticks, but we experienced no tears or escaping feathers during the testing process.

-The Versalite packs down smaller than any other bag in this review except for the super compressable REI Co-Op Magma 10, making it an excellent choice for multi-day climbing and ski touring endeavors when your pack is crammed to the brim with gear.
+The Versalite packs down smaller than any other bag in this review, making it an excellent choice for multi-day climbing and ski touring endeavors when your pack is crammed to the brim with gear.
 It stuffs down to 8"x15" in its included stuff sack and much smaller in a compression sack.
-Due to the thin, lightweight shell fabric, we recommend taking extra care when stuffing this bag directly into the bottom of a pack, watching out for sharp, pointy object or getting the bag caught in the backpack zipper.
+Due to the thin, lightweight shell fabric, we recommend taking extra care when stuffing this bag directly into the bottom of a pack, watching out for sharp, pointy objects or getting the bag caught in the backpack zipper.

-The full-length draft tube completely eliminates cold air and moisture from entering through the zipper, but never gets snagged when you need to make a quick exit.
-The velcro closure system for the hood and draft collar is minimal but effective at keeping cold air out, unless you thrash around in your sleep all night, and require bigger velcro tabs like the ones found on the Mountain Hardwear Phantom Torch 3 or the Nemo Sonic.
+The full-length draft tube eliminates cold air and moisture from entering through the zipper, but never gets snagged when you need to make a quick exit.
+The velcro closure system for the hood and draft collar is minimal but effective at keeping cold air out, unless you thrash around in your sleep all night.
 The Versalite comes with a giant-sized storage sack to help the 20oz of down retain its lofting ability.

-The 12 denier ExtemeLite shell fabric is incredibly weather resistance for the weight.
+The 12 denier ExtemeLite shell fabric is incredibly weather resistant for the weight.
 In our light rain test, the shell fabric easily repelled water, and no moisture penetrated the zipper or the stitching around the baffles.
-In our submersion tests, the Versalite absorbed marginally more water than the Antelope, but stayed dryer than the heavier Nemo Sonic, Big Agnes Storm King 0, and the Kelty Cosmic Down 0.

-$575 gets you a high-quality, versatile down bag, that you could potentially use throughout the year.
-While this is a big investment compared to the Best Buy Award winning Rab Ascent 900, you will save space in your pack, keep weight off your back, and have an easier time slogging around in the mountains.
+The Versalite is a high-quality, versatile down bag that you could potentially use throughout the year.
+While this is a big investment, you will save space in your pack, keep weight off your back, and have an easier time slogging around in the mountains.
 Light is right!
 The included stuff sack allows for fully lofted storage, extending the life of the bag.
 Western Mountaineering bags are made in sunny San Jose, California.